Internal medicine

 • Blood sugar management (if diabetic)

-• Salt restriction (less than 6g per day)
+• Salt restriction (less than 6g/day)

-• Protein restriction (depending on disease stage)
+• Protein restriction (depending on stage of disease)

 • Smoking cessation

-• Avoid nephrotoxic drugs (NSAIDs, certain antibiotics)
+• Avoid using nephrotoxic drugs (NSAIDs, certain antibiotics)

-Complication Main underlying disease
+Complication Main Causal Disease

 Myocardial infarction Hypertension, dyslipidemia, diabetes, smoking

-Stroke (infarction/hemorrhage) Hypertension, atrial fibrillation, diabetes
+Stroke (infarction, hemorrhage) Hypertension, atrial fibrillation, diabetes

 Chronic renal failure (dialysis) Diabetes, hypertension, CKD progression